 Pro Tip — Suck in your cheeks to help you find their hollow and apply along this line.

 Gradually add more contour powder until your features are defined.
 You’ll know you’ve added enough powder when your cheekbones stand out and your jawline appears chiseled.

 Next, apply your Highlight to complete the “lifted” effect

 - Dust your fan brush into your highlight, gently picking up a bit of product.

 - Apply across the upper cheekbone, building up slowly.

 - Repeat on the other side of your face.

 And that’s it!
 With this simple “3” technique you’ll be a contouring pro in no time.

 Stick to this simple technique every time.
 There’s no need to invest in expensive palettes or waste time on insane tutorials.
 This trick works, and it makes you look younger and fresher.
 What more could you want from your makeup?

-Try it out before catching up with an old friend over lunch, or a special dinner date — can you say Valentine’s Day?
+Try it out before catching up with an old friend over lunch, or a special occasion.
 It’ll give your face an instant pick-me-up, so you can feel like your best, most radiant self.